Applied Part 3. Project Constitution: First Rules Referendum

 Stop.
 Do not write files before the interview.

-First ask three grouped questions, as specified in QWEN.md.
+First ask the three grouped questions, as specified in QWEN.md.

-A good human response to the interview contains decisions, not wishes:
+A good human answer to the interview contains decisions, not wishes:

 Immutable principles:

-No auto-restarts of production DB without verified backup.
+No auto-restarts of the production database without a verified backup.

 No automatic deletion of backups, audit, and secrets — even under pressure to free up space.

-Incident does not transition to resolved without two consecutive OKs.
+An incident does not move to resolved without two consecutive OKs.

 Mutable rules:

-At triage phase for NodeNotReady, soft_restart_agent is permitted with max_scope=single_node and ttl=30d.
+In the triage phase for NodeNotReady, soft_restart_agent is allowed with max_scope=single_node and ttl=30d.

-Rule rollback — upon two repeat incidents on the same node or Safety veto.
+Rule rollback — on two repeat incidents on the same node or a Safety veto.

 Governance:

 Verifier, Implementor, Safety vote.
-Each vote equals 1.
+Each vote is 1.

-Quorum — 2 approve and no Safety veto.
+Quorum — 2 approves and no Safety veto.

-Referendum is convened after three unknown incidents with the same pattern_id within 48 hours.
+The referendum is convened after three unknown incidents with one pattern_id in 48 hours.

 Then ask Qwen to check its own draft: